schuchert/wikispaces/pages/JUnit_4.x.md

 {: #AtTestExpected}
 [Click here for more information on @Test(expected = ObjectInUse.class)](JUnit_4.xAtTestWithExpected)

 This example probably needs a little more background.
 As mentioned in [JUnit 4.0 in 10 Minutes](http://www.instrumentalservices.com/index.php?option=com_content&task=view&id=45&Itemid=52), we use the @Test annotation to denote a method as a test case.
-It can take an optional argument of //**expected**//.
+It can take an optional argument of **expected**.
 This test is meant to attempt to remove a VehicleType that is used by other ob jets.
 So, in this case, read @Test(expected = ObjectInUse.class) as "when this test executes, I expect the exception ObjectInUse to be thrown."

 If I had a Dao (data access object) that used an underlying database, the request would generate a low-level SQL exception related to a constraint violation.
 Right now I'm just mocking everything out so I don't have that underlying support.
 I'll add it to the mock but until I do, I want a place holder for this test.